Imran2205/LogicRAG/README.md

 ```

 ### Test Logic-RAG Using Precomputed Data
-To run the inference using precomputed knowledge base and tracker trajectories run:
+To run the inference using precomputed knowledge base and tracker trajectories, run:

 ```bash
 cd kb_framework/kb_inference